edahanoam/edahanoam.github.io/_pages/about.md

   - /about.html
 ---

 I'm Noam, I am a **research fellow** at the Max Planck Institute for Software Systems, working with [Dr. Abhilasha Ravichander](https://lasharavichander.github.io/).

-I care a lot about how NLP systems meet real people and real information.
-My work focuses on evaluation and on building methods that help models reflect diverse users and support healthier information ecosystems.
-We are currently working on NLP questions related to factuality, framing, omission, and nuanced forms of misleading content.
-I'd love to connect if you're working similar topics!
+My research focuses on Natural Language Processing (NLP).
+I care about how AI systems meet real people and real information, and I hope to build methods and evaluation practices that better reflect diverse users and use cases.

+I’m currently working on questions related to factuality and nuanced forms of misleading content, such as framing and omission.
+I'd love to connect if you're working on similar topics!

 I completed my master’s in Computer Science at the Hebrew University of Jerusalem with [Dr. Gabriel Stanovsky](https://gabrielstanovsky.github.io/), where I worked on multilingual datasets and evaluation approaches in NLP (see **Publications** tab for more info:) ).